solana-foundation/core-community-call/README.md

 ## Agendas

 The agendas for each upcoming call are tracked in `/agenda`.

-To add an item to the agenda, PR to the latest agenda file mentioning the topic you'd like to discuss and links to any relevant material (SIMDs, POCs, etc).
+### Agenda Submission
+To propose a topic, see the [topic-submissions/submission_template.md](topic-submissions/submission_template.md).
+Open a PR <u>with a new file</u> containing your submission from the template.

 Anyone is welcome to add an item to the agenda as long as it follows these guidelines: